macs3-project/MACS/README.md

    The file can be loaded directly to UCSC genome browser.
 Remove the beginning track line if you want to analyze it by other tools.

 3. `NAME_summits.bed` is in BED format, which contains the peak summits locations for every peaks.
-The 5th column in this file is -log10pvalue the same as NAME_peaks.bed.
+The 5th column in this file is the same as NAME_peaks.narrowPeak.
 If you want to find the motifs at the binding sites, this file is recommended.
 The file can be loaded directly to UCSC genome browser.
 Remove the beginning track line if you want to analyze it by other tools.

 4. `NAME_peaks.broadPeak` is in BED6+3 format which is similar to narrowPeak file, except for missing the 10th column for annotating